dblock/code.dblock.org/_posts/2011/2011-05-04-grape-api-authentication-w-devise.markdown

 comments: true
 dblog_post_id: 204
 ---
 Now that we have dealt with exceptions in our API we need to provide various methods of authentication.
-We’re going to be talking [grape](https://github.com/ruby-grape/grape) and [devise](https://github.com/plataformatec/devise).
+We're going to be talking [grape](https://github.com/ruby-grape/grape) and [devise](https://github.com/plataformatec/devise).

-There’re several scenarios and issues to consider.
+There are several scenarios and issues to consider.

 1. We want some public APIs not to require authentication or registration at all.
 In our case this is only _ping_, the idea being that an absolute minimum set of code runs underneath.
 2. We want public APIs that require the caller to register an application.
 This gives us some ability to do accounting as well as to block a misbehaving application in the wild.
-3. We want users to be able to login via OAuth2 and we’d like to distinguish users between administrators and other types of users.
+3. We want users to be able to login via OAuth2 and we'd like to distinguish users between administrators and other types of users.
-4. When a user is logged into the website with a form, we’d like to allow browsing and exercising the API without having to do OAuth.
+4. When a user is logged into the website with a form, we'd like to allow browsing and exercising the API without having to do OAuth.

-Here’s what we did.
-It’s far from ideal, please comment and suggest ways to move forward, especially if you think something belongs in Grape or Devise proper.
+Here's what we did.
+It's far from ideal, please comment and suggest ways to move forward, especially if you think something belongs in Grape or Devise proper.

 #### No Authentication

 No authentication is easy.
-We don’t do anything.
+We don't do anything.

 {% highlight ruby %}
 get "ping" do